gerdr/on-parrot/msys-parrot.md

 non-installed Parrots.

-Finally, `Configure.pl` incorrectly detects `sys/utsname.h`, but adding it to the list of headers explicitl probed for fixed that.
+Finally, `Configure.pl` incorrectly detects `sys/utsname.h`, but adding it to the list of headers explicitly probed for fixed that.

 This was it.
 Parrot builds on MSYS.